 The Mixer Project

-Installation and project with public participation
+Sound Project with public participation

 Once a user is familiar with the sounds and the controls, the output can be recorded and later given to the user on a USB stick or sent by email.